Chipotle Grilled Chicken Legs

 Method

-1. Transfer the chicken to a platter and let rest for 5 minutes.
-Garnish with fresh cilantro and serve with lime wedges.
+1. Transfer the chicken to a plate and rest for 5 minutes.
+This allows the juices to redistribute and the structure to stabilize.
+Finish with fresh cilantro and a squeeze of lime just before serving to cut through the richness and spice.

 Notes